pachterlab/LP_2021/05-current-techs.md

 Recent versions of the Arcturus LCM system have both IR and UV, which can be used in conjunction.
 UV can be used to cut the region of interest (ROI) and IR can then be used to fuse the region to the film at a few points for removal [@ArcturusUS].

+#### Amplification {#lcm-amplification}
+The minuscule amount of transcripts from microdissected tissues, which can be single cells, needs to be amplified to be detected by microarray or RNA-seq.
+Indeed, RNA amplification is a part of one of the most prevalent topics in LCM related search results (Figures \@ref(fig:topics), \@ref(fig:topic-words)).
+To this day, there are two main strategies of amplification of minuscule amount of mRNA or cDNA -- _in vitro_ transcription (IVT) of cDNA (linear amplification) and PCR (exponential amplification), or a combination of both [@Tang2011].
+These two strategies have coexisted since their beginnings in 1989 and 1990.

+Heterogeneous cDNAs can be amplified with PCR by appending known sequences to one or both ends of the cDNA so primers with known sequences can be used to amplify the heterogeneous cDNAs.
+Early approaches meant for single cells or small number of cells include tailing the cDNA with poly-dA [@Belyavsky1989] or poly-dG [@Brady1990] after reverse transcription, and use as PCR primers sequences containing poly-dT (both poly-dA tail and reverse transcription (RT) primer of poly-A mRNAs) or poly-dC (poly-dG tail) and poly-dT (RT primer).
+Alternatively, lone linkers ("lone" because they are designed to prevent linker polymerization) could be ligated to both ends of the DNA fragments of interest to anneal to PCR primers [@Ko1990].
+Some of the early single cell (or small number of cells) transcriptomic studies used PCR amplification, prior to quantification or differential expression analayses with Southern blot with radiolabeled cDNA probes hybridizing to cDNA clones of interest screened from plaque lift hybridization of a phage cDNA library [@Dulac1995], or with cDNA microarray [@Klein2002; @Tietjen2003].
+LCM was used to isolate the single cells in [@Tietjen2003].
+Before the advent of CEL-seq, early scRNA-seq methods also used PCR amplification [@Tang2009; @Islam2011].
+An influential method is switching mechanism at the 5′ end of the RNA transcript (SMART) [@Zhu2001], for construction of cDNA (clone) libraries covering the full length of mRNAs, though not originally for single cells.
+The full length scRNA-seq method Smart-seq(2) [@Ramskold2012] is based on SMART but adapted to the minuscule amount of transcripts from single cells, with PCR amplification of the cDNA.
+Smart-seq(2) is one of the most commonly used library preparation methods for LCM since the 2010s, and was used for RNA-seq of LCM isolated single cells [@Nichterwitz2016].

+Alternatively, transcripts can be amplified by IVT, with a T7 RNA polymerase promoter attached to the 5' end of the poly-dT primer, so the RNA polymerase transcribes the cDNAs into many copies of antisense RNAs (aRNA) [@VanGelder1990; @Eberwine1992].
+Some of the early single cell (or small number of cells) transcriptomic studies used IVT amplification.
+Quantification and differential expression analyses of the aRNA can be performed with differential display [@Liang1992; @Kacharmina1999], cDNA microarray [@Hemby2002; @Kamme2003], or with "expression profiling" [@Eberwine1992; @Kacharmina1999], i.e. reverse northern blot with radiolabeled aRNAs hybridizing to cDNA clones of interest, where the cDNA clones can be blotted onto a Southern blot membrane in a macroarray, which may have inspired the development of the cDNA microarray printed on glass [@Kacharmina1999].
+LCM was used to isolate the single cells in [@Kamme2003].
+Since the 2010s, Cell Expression by Linear amplification and Sequencing (CEL-seq) [@Hashimshony2012] and derivatives (e.g. CEL-seq2, MARS-seq, and SORT-seq), which use IVT amplification, have been commonly used for library preparation for microdissected or _de facto_ microdissected samples such as from LCM [@Tzur2018], Tomo-seq [@Junker2014], and Niche-seq [@Medaglia2017].

 ### Usage of LCM {#lcm-usage}

 Usage trends of LCM as reflected in PubMed and bioRxiv search results are analyzed in Chapter \@ref(text-mining).
 LCM can be used to isolate targeted ROIs based on histology, or to create a grid for untargeted search of gene expression patterns in space, and examples of both are highlighted here.
 Moreover, the three themes of screening, atlas curation, and new technique development, are all represented in LCM literature.
 In the "screening" theme, LCM is used to isolate cell populations of interest based on histology (targeted) to discover genes associated with pathological conditions such as cancer metastasis [@Nakamura2004] and cell types [@Aguila2018], or to discover cell type localization in healthy tissue difficult to other spatial transcriptomics techniques such as the bone marrow [@Baccin2020].